ZcashFoundation/zebra/book/src/user/docker.md

 docker run --env LOG_COLOR="true" -p 9999:9999 local/zebra.mining
 ```

-Based on our actual `runtime-entrypoint.sh` script, the following configuration file will be generated (on the fly, at startup) and used by Zebra:
+Based on our actual `entrypoint.sh` script, the following configuration file will be generated (on the fly, at startup) and used by Zebra:

 ```toml
 [network]